maxx1128/Webdev-Study-Notes/LearningProgress/SmallWins.md

+## 07-31-2018

+* I abstracted the code for making my site's homepage article links into a new component.
+Had to look up some references since I hadn't used React in a while, but it was still pretty easy.
+Hooray for clean code!

+## 07-30-2018

+* I've started watching the Frontend Masters video on the New JavaScript Tough Parts.
+So far it's a walkthrough of JS's basic functions, such as Single Thread and the Call Stack, and expanding that into how asynchronous JS works.
+It's a more fundamental look at things, so it's much appreciated.

 ## 07-27-2018

 * I got an RSS feed set up with my personal website using Gatbsy.
 There's a plugin for doing this but the defaults didn't work for my setup.
 Thankfully it didn't take long to adjust the GraphQL query and how it compiled to the `.xml` file, so it's now working!
 The main reason I did was setting up an IFTTT event so that whenever I post something new, I can automatically share it to other platforms like Twitter.